chandrachandra01832-blip/Voice-assistant-/README.md

 Python Voice Assistant 🎙️

 A simple Python-based Voice Assistant that can:

-Listen to your voice
+1) Listen to your voice
-Recognize speech
+2) Recognize speech
-Speak responses
+3) Speak responses
-Open websites like YouTube, Google, Facebook, Instagram, WhatsApp, and more Tell the current time
+4) Open websites like YouTube, Google,         Facebook, Instagram, WhatsApp, and more
-Features
-✅ Speech Recognition ✅ Text-to-Speech ✅ Open Websites with Voice Commands ✅ Tell Current Time ✅ Continuous Listening Mode ✅ Simple and Beginner-Friendly
+5) Tell the current time

+Features:

+1:Speech Recognition
+2:Text-to-Speech
+3:Open Websites with Voice Commands
+4:Tell Current Time
+5:Continuous Listening Mode
+6:Simple and Beginner-Friendly

-Technologies Used
+Technologies Used:

 Python
 SpeechRecognition
 Pyttsx3
 Webbrowser
 Datetime

-Installation
+Installation:

 Step : Install Required Libraries
 Open terminal or command prompt and run: